-The contrary view concerns arbitrage: if markets are efficient, we would expect the differentials (i.e., that allow for the comparative advantage) to erode.
-A further criticism is the duration difference between the typical market rates: the floating rate is typically LIBOR+ and adjusted every six months, while the fixed rate loan may be longer.
-The comparative advantage argument assumes that the floating rates will not adjust and converge.
+Criticism of the comparative advantage argument

-The 4.0% and 5.2% rates available to AAA Corp and BBB Corp in fixed rate markets are 5-year rates
+The contrary view concerns arbitrage: if markets were efficient, we would expect the differentials, that allow for the comparative advantage in the first place, to erode.
+A further criticism is the duration difference between the typical market rates: the floating rate is typically LIBOR + a spread, and is adjusted, or reset, every six months; while the fixed rate loan may be longer.
+The comparative advantage argument assumes that the floating rates will not adjust and converge, an assumption, which in practice does not hold up.

-The LIBOR−0.1% and LIBOR+0.6% rates available in the floating rate market are six-month rates
+The 4.0% and 5.2% rates available to AAA Corp and BBB Corp in fixed rate markets are 5-year rates, however; the LIBOR−0.1% and LIBOR+0.6% rates available in the floating rate market are six-month rates.